kentwar/QVML_2023/README.md

 # QVML_2023
-Code for the paper 'Machine learning for the prediction of q-voter model stationary state through complex network structures' Submitted 2023 - Journal of Computational Science
+Code for the paper 'Machine learning for the prediction of q-voter model stationary state through complex network structures' Submitted 2023 - Journal of Statistical Mechanics.

 # Abstract